-The reputnons utility changes the binding for a naming context.
-This is analogous to the
+The reputnens utility changes the binding for a naming context.
+This is analogous to the putnewncns "-orbixprot" company.staff.supportStaff catns "-orbixprot" company.engineering.support

 CosNaming::NamingContext::rebind_context() operation.
 To illustrate the use of this utility, first create a new context bound to the name company.staff.supportStaff: